Draft trade options on eToro

 FAQs

-The key difference between options and futures is that options give you the right to convert your option into the underlying security, but with futures you are obliged to convert on the contract’s expiry date.
+The key difference between options and futures is that options give you the right to convert your option into the underlying security, but with futures, you are obligated to convert on the contract’s expiry date.

-If you want to carry out more research to back up your hands-on training with the draft trading service, visit the eToro Academy to access the free options course, which provides more information on how the market works.
+If you want to carry out more research to back up your hands-on draft trading, visit the eToro Academy to access the free options course, which provides more information on how the market works.

 This information is for educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any financial instruments.